dskang/ca-web/README.md

+## Overview

+`ca-web` is the Rails app for managing user accounts.
+See [`ca-socket`](https://github.com/dskang/ca-socket) for the Node.js service for matching users and powering chats.

 ## Development

 We want to simulate the production environment's subdomains (for passing cookies between `ca-web` and `ca-socket`), so add the following in your `/etc/hosts`: